 OTPS (Other Than Personal Services) Expenses

 Applicants should list all OTPS expenses individually.
-OTPS costs can include additional costs that go into operating the program, such as travel, office supplies, program supplies, and printing.
+OTPS costs can include additional costs that go into operating the program, such as travel, office supplies, including tablets, laptops, or other IT technology needed to staff to carry out program activities, program supplies, and printing.
 All OTPS costs should be directly related to carrying out program activities.

+Rent/space and utilities – if rent/space and utilities are not included in an applicant’s indirect costs, the applicant may include a percentage of those costs as direct costs.
+Applicant must attach a separate document with their budget describing the methodology for calculating the direct rent/space and utilities costs to this project.

-Unallowable OTPS costs: Space/rent, utilities, meals/food, entertainment costs, equipment and construction
+Unallowable OTPS costs:, meals/food, entertainment costs, large equipment and construction

 Indirect Costs